 With a count surpassing 60,000 over the last two decades, IOM calls on all the world’s governments to address what it describes as “an epidemic of crime and abuse."

 Missing Migrants Project is a joint initiative of IOM's Global Migration Data Analysis Centre (GMDAC) and Media and Communications Division (MCD).
-GMDAC, has also published two reports on this issue: Fatal Journeys: Tracking Lives Lost during Migration and Fatal Journeys Volume 2: Identification and Tracing of Dead and Missing Migrants.
+GMDAC has also published three reports on this issue: Fatal Journeys: Tracking Lives Lost during Migration, Fatal Journeys Volume 2: Identification and Tracing of Dead and Missing Migrants.
 A third volume was published in two parts in 2017, Fatal Journeys Volume 3 Part 1: Improving Data on Missing Migrants, and Volume 3 Part 2: Improving Data on Missing Migrants.

 Missing Migrants Project is licensed under a Creative Commons Attribution 4.0 International License.
 This means that Missing Migrants Project data are free to share and adapt, as long as the appropriate attribution is given.
 This includes stating that the source is "IOM's Missing Migrants Project", and indicating if changes were made to the data.
 Ideally, a link to this website should also be included.

 Missing Migrants Project is made possible by funding by UK Aid from the Government of the United Kingdom; however, the views expressed do not necessarily reflect the Government of the United Kingdom’s official policies.